·3 min read

 Is this about real estate?

-No. This cluster is the lived-city context: what it is like to be in Frankfurt during the Buchmesse, during an Eintracht Europa League night, on a July Sunday at the Main river.
+No. These notes are the lived-city context: what it is like to be in Frankfurt during the Buchmesse, during an Eintracht Europa League night, on a July Sunday at the Main river.

 Because nobody buys a home without buying the city around it.
 A lot of Frankfurt decisions are made on partial information about the city outside the financial district.